Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 Beryl Bugatch - Raymond James & Associates, Inc.

 Good morning, and thank you for taking my question, too.
 And maybe if this has been asked and I missed it, forgive me.
-Did you talk about what percentage of the sales in the stores that you're comping with on having installation are being installed and what those changes are?
-And maybe what's the overall penetration of installation sales are for the company in terms of transactions?
+Did you talk about what percentage of the sales in the stores that you're comping with on having installation are being installed, and what those changes are?
+And maybe what's the overall penetration of installation sales are for the company, in terms of transactions?

 Martin D. Agard - Lumber Liquidators Holdings, Inc.

 We haven't laid all that out super clear, but I guess I'll say it's around 10% in the markets where installs are offered.
-So less than that, of course, is across the total.
+It's less than that, of course, across the total.

 Beryl Bugatch - Raymond James & Associates, Inc.